islamSorifulhero/islamSorifulhero/README.md

 ---

 ## 👨‍💻 About Me
-<p>I am a passionate Frontend Web Developer with strong skills in HTML, CSS, JavaScript, and React.
+<p>I am a passionate Frontend Web Developer with strong skills in HTML5, CSS3, JavaScript, and React.
 I enjoy building responsive, user-friendly web applications and continuously learning modern web technologies.
 My goal is to create clean, efficient, and scalable frontend solutions.</p>

 ---